cycle/docs/docs/en/basic/select.md

 ## Working with SelectQuery

-If the repository entity is an instance of `Cycle\ORM\Select\Repository` (default SQL repository) you can also access the low level method `select`, which grants you the ability to construct more complex queries or pre-load related
+If the repository entity is an instance of `Cycle\ORM\Select\Repository` (default SQL repository) you can also access the low level method `select`, which grants you the ability to construct more complex queries or preload related
 entities:

 ```php